Managing Attorney & Hotline Director

 Mike has been quoted extensively in the media, including; USA Today, NPR, MPR, Thomson Reuters, KARE 11 (NBC-TV), KSTP (ABC-TV), WCCO Radio, Star Tribune, The Fargo Forum and The St. Paul Pioneer Press, the Southwest Journal, City Pages and the Twin Cities Daily Planet.

-Mike was also the lead author on HOME Line’s book, How to be the Smartest Renter on Your Block: A Minnesota Tenant’s Rights Guide.
+Mike was also the lead author on HOME Line’s books, How to be the Smartest Renter on Your Block: A Minnesota Tenant’s Rights Guide, and the Landlord’s Guide to Minnesota Law.

 Mike has been quoted or featured in several publications/media outlets, including: